10 Of The Weirdest Holidays In May That People Actually Celebrate

 Put A Pillow On Your Fridge Day

 Before we observed Put a Pillow On Your Fridge Day on May 29th, we didn’t realize that people were actually putting pillows on top of their fridges for luck.
-What?
-Well, this holiday has a complicated history that goes back over a century, so it kind of makes sense when you dig into it.
-But it’s still weird placing your pillow on the fridge.
-You know it is.
+Doing this simple act has been done throughout history by people who are looking to add a little bit of luck to their lives.

-And this now concludes our list of the 10 Weirdest Holidays in May That People Actually Celebrate.
+This concludes our list of the 10 Weirdest Holidays in May That People Actually Celebrate.
 We hope that everyone enjoys our list and will keep these weird holidays alive.
-Now, if everyone will excuse us, we must repair our holey bucket while talking like Yoda, placing a pillow on our fridge, and dancing like a chicken.
-After all, it’s May, and evidently, this holiday is perfect for being weird.